 About me

-I am a Senior Quantum Software Engineer at the Munich Quantum Software Company (MQSC) and a Postdoctoral Researcher at the Chair for Design Automation (CDA) at the Technical University of Munich (TUM).
+I am a Postdoctoral Researcher at the Chair for Design Automation (CDA) at the Technical University of Munich (TUM) and a Senior Quantum Software Engineer at MQSC.
 My research interests include design automation for computational nanotechnologies, quantum computing, logic synthesis, physical design, algorithmics, and formal methods.

 I work towards closing the design gap between Field-coupled Nanocomputing (FCN) circuits and classical CMOS technologies.
 As a promising class of post-CMOS devices, FCN technologies like Quantum-dot Cellular Automata (QCA) and Silicon Dangling Bonds (SiDBs) allow for ultra-high processing performance and, at the same time, tremendously low power dissipation.
 In recent years, particularly SiDBs have seen major breakthroughs in their fabrication capabilities.